pskl/pskl.github.io/_posts/2015-07-01-ubuntu-vps.markdown

 ---
 layout: post
-title:  "How to set up Ubuntu VPS for a Rails app using Unicorn and Nginx"
+title:  "How to set up Ubuntu VPS for a Rails app using Unicorn and Nginx ?"
-date:   2015-06-26 15:15:26
+date:   2015-06-15 15:15:26
 categories: jekyll update
 ---
 In this quick guide I'll give you some basic instructions to prepare the environment for a Rails app hosted on Ubuntu.
 A very intuitive tool to automate deployment on remote machines is [Capistrano][capi].